What Is Generation X?

 Creating A Product For Generation X

-They look for authenticity
+They look for authenticity.

-They are nostalgic
+They are nostalgic.

-They crave good experiences
+They crave good experiences.

 Once they feel valued, they will become loyalists and unpaid ambassadors for the concerned brand.

-Marketing The Product To The Generation X
+Marketing To Generation X

-Target Them On Smartphones
+Target Them On Smartphones And Streaming

 Use Traditional Means